Quincy Butler (American football)

-Quincy Devone Butler (born November 25, 1981) is a former American football cornerback in the National Football League for the Dallas Cowboys, New Orleans Saints and St. Louis Rams.
-He also was a member of the Calgary Stampeders in the Canadian Football League and the Portland Thunder in the Arena Football League.
+Quincy Devone Butler (born November 25, 1981) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints and St. Louis Rams.
+He also was a member of the Calgary Stampeders in the Canadian Football League and the Portland Thunder in the Arena Football League (AFL).
 He played college football at Texas Christian University.

-Early years
+Early life

 Butler attended Theodore Roosevelt High School.
 He was named first-team All-district as a quarterback in both his junior and senior seasons.
 He graduated in 2001.

 College career

 Although he originally accepted a football scholarship from Texas Christian University, because of grades he had to enroll first at Tyler Junior College.

 He was a two-time selection on the Southwest Junior College Football Conference All-league team.
 He was named to the 2003 NJCAA All-America team as a sophomore, after making 5 interceptions (one returned for a touchdown).
 He transferred to Texas Christian University after his sophomore season.
 In his 2 seasons, he recorded 151 tackles and eight interceptions.

 As a junior, he started 8 games, registering 56 tackles (tied for second on the team), 5 passes defensed and 2 interceptions, one returned for a school record 99 yards.

 Butler helped the TCU Horned Frogs win a conference championship in 2005 and was named First-team All-Mountain West Conference.
 He played in 11 games and made 53 tackles, 5 interceptions (led the team) and 8 passes defensed (tied for the team lead).

-In addition, he was an All-American in the Indoor Track & Field 4 × 100 metres relay competition in 2005.
+In addition, he was an All-American for the TCU Horned Frogs track and field team, placing 8th in the 4 × 400 meters relay at the 2006 NCAA Division I Indoor Track and Field Championships.
 He set a Mountain West Conference record in the indoor 4x400 relay in 2005 and a Conference USA record in the outdoor 4x400 in 2004.